The Archaeological Palace of Knossos, in Heraklion, is the most famous Minoan site on the island. The site has always been a source of controversy.

 Just behind the theatre, the Royal Road leads to numerous small sites.
 The Little Palace is worth a visit for its Roman remains.

-The small sites outside the main complex are often closed or have very limited visiting hours.
+The small sites outside the main complex are often closed or have limited visiting hours.
 Check at the entrance or at the ticket office for updated information.

-Useful Tips to Visit Knossos
+Valuable Tips to Visit Knossos

 Tickets & Special Fees